From high up in the heavens, I've observed you from afar.

 "Please, I need a ride to the port," I begged.
 "How far will this get me?"
 I held up the silver goblet as payment.

 He jerked his head, gesturing for me to climb up beside him.
 "Keep it.
-I'm headed that way anyway, so you might as well ride alongside me."
+I'm heading that way anyway, so you might as well ride alongside me."
 He held a hand out to help me up.

 "Thank you," I replied gratefully.
 "You sir, are a lifesaver."
 I smiled a wide thankful smile.